What is Mina (MINA)?

 TLDR

-Mina is a lightweight blockchain protocol that uses advanced cryptography to maintain a constant-sized blockchain, enabling efficient verification and privacy-focused applications.
+Mina (MINA) is a lightweight, layer‑1 blockchain that uses advanced cryptography to maintain a constant‑sized chain, enabling anyone to verify the network with minimal resources.

 Deep Dive